r4zewp/r4zewp/README.md

 # **Tigran Arustamov**
-*Business Analyst | Product Manager | Business Intelligence Specialist*
+*Fullstack analytic | Product Manager | Business Intelligence Specialist*
 **Email:** tvarustamov | **LinkedIn:** linkedin.com/in/tigranarustamov | **Location:** Estonia

 ---

 ## **Professional Summary**

-Results-driven Business Analyst with over 3 years of experience delivering data-driven solutions, process automation, and business intelligence insights.
+Results-driven Fullstack Analyst with over 3 years of experience delivering data-driven solutions, process automation, and business intelligence insights.
 Proven track record of scaling operational efficiency by 400%, driving platform growth by 80%, and enhancing financial accuracy by 13%.
 Expert in requirements elicitation, workflow redesign, and BI tools implementation, with a focus on measurable growth and client satisfaction in B2B environments.

 ---